 General provisions for the defence in depth concept are provided by the Atomic Law.
 Article 36c section 2 says that nuclear facility design shall take into account the sequence of safety levels to prevent deviations from normal operating conditions, predictable operating emergencies and design basis accidents, as well as severe emergencies unaccounted for in the nuclear facility design, and if any of the foregoing deviations, incidents or emergencies cannot be prevented - to control them and to mitigate radiological impact of the emergency.
-This requirement is described broader in the Regulation on nuclear safety and radiological protection requirements which must be fulfilled by a nuclear facility design. § 3 of this regulation develops five safety levels, as well as functions and actions that should be taken at each level.
+This requirement is described broader in the Design Regulation. § 3 of this regulation develops five safety levels, as well as functions and actions that should be taken at each level.
 Sequence of protective barriers ensuring the maintenance of radioactive substances at given points of the nuclear facility and preventing their uncontrolled release to the environment, such as: nuclear fuel material (fuel matrix), fuel cladding, pressure boundary of the reactor cooling circuit and reactor containment need to be implemented in the nuclear facility design.
 In all circumstances, fundamental safety functions of the plant should be performed.